nightroman/Invoke-Build/README.md

 It shows the tasks from this script and imported from `*.tasks.ps1` scripts.

 **Step 4:**
-Invoke the default (`.`) task from the default script (it tests the engine):
+Invoke the default task from the default script (it tests the engine):

     Invoke-Build

-You should see output the build process (testing).
-If the last message starts with *"Build completed"* then ignore all errors and warnings, they are expected during this test.
-If it starts with "*Build FAILED*" please submit an issue (for example message checks may depend on UI culture, only en-US was tested).
+If the last output message starts with "Build completed" then ignore errors and warnings, they are expected during this test.
+If it starts with "Build FAILED" please submit an issue (tests sensitive to UI culture may fail, only en-US was tested).

     Build completed with errors.
 139 tasks, 28 errors, 1 warnings, 00:00:12

 This is it, Invoke-Build is ready to build scripts.
 If building existing scripts is all that you need then you are done.
-Otherwise, in order to learn the basics and create your own scripts, read the
+Otherwise, in order to learn the basics and create own scripts, read the
 [Script Tutorial](https://github.com/nightroman/Invoke-Build/wiki/Script-Tutorial).

 ## Next Steps

-Take a look at help (make sure *Invoke-Build.ps1-Help.xml* is in the same directory as *Invoke-Build.ps1*):
+Take a look at help (ensure *Invoke-Build.ps1-Help.xml* is in the same directory as *Invoke-Build.ps1*):

     help Invoke-Build -full

 And then at functions help, for example, `Add-BuildTask` (`task`).
-Note that *Invoke-Build* has to be dot-sourced once.
+Note that Invoke-Build has to be dot-sourced once.

     .
 Invoke-Build
     help task -full
     help property -full
     ...

-Explore build scripts in the *Demo* directory included into the package.
+Explore build scripts included into the package.
 With tutorial comments they show typical use cases and cover issues and mistakes.

 *Demo* scripts help to get familiar with the concepts but they are tests, not real project build scripts.
 Some projects using build scripts are listed in